vapor/fluent-postgres-driver/CONTRIBUTING.md

 ----------

-Join us on Slack if you have any questions: [http://vapor.team](http://vapor.team).
+Join us on Discord if you have any questions: [vapor.team](http://vapor.team).

 &mdash; Thanks! 🙌